KenyC/typst-lingtree/README.md

 )
 ```

 If you rarely need to be more fancy than an arrow, it may be useful to encapsulate the arrow drawing in a single command.
-Here is mine:
+Here is how I do it:

 ```typst
 #let arrow(beg, end, control: (x: -1, y: -.5), stroke: black) = annot-cetz(